-- Preview Email Newsletter

 Alumna Ellen Ferguson '72 will deliver the keynote address for the 134th Commencement Ceremony at the University of Puget Sound and will receive an honorary degree alongside community leader and Trustee Emeritus William T. Weyerhaeuser

-Ellen Fergus more PR
+Ellen Ferguson is a museum professional, more PR

 HKU Astrophysicists Find Saturn's Magnetic Bubble Differ from Earth-Based Models (10)